flox/floxdocs/docs/tutorials/default-environment.md

 === "Bash"

+    Depending on the context, Bash will load different startup files.
+    For that reason, we need to add a line to two different files:
+    `.bashrc` and `.profile`.
-    Add the following line to the very end of your `.bashrc` file:
+    Add the following line to the very end of each of those files:

     ```bash
     eval "$(flox activate -m run)"